arcxteam/ink-node/README.md

 ---

-## 1. Preparation for Ink Node
+## 1. Preparation - Run Ink Node
 **1. Hardware Requirements**

-`In order to run Ink node, its need a server like VPS with the minimum recommended hardware`
+`In order to run Ink node, its need a server like VPS with the minimum recommended specs`
 | Requirement                      | Details                                   |
 |----------------------------------|-------------------------------------------|
 | RAM/Memory                       | 6 - 16 GB                                 |